DIY Coat Hooks From Old Fence Boards

-The Prep of Old Boards
+How To Prep Old Fence Boards

-Begin by cleaning off the boards, depending on how rough the boards are, give it a good sand.
+Begin by cleaning off the boards, depending on how rough the boards are, give it good sand.
 Old wood can be super splintery.
 I didn’t sand mine too much as there was some great chippy paint on them.
 You can go ahead and put your favorite sealer on them at this point too.
 I used DIY Paint 100% Natural Clear Wax.
 It’s my favorite top coat, it sets up quickly and it is really easy to use.

 Once the wax dries, buff your piece.
 At this point, add a D ring hook to the back for hanging, you want to put that on before you add your hooks!